 What is ransomware?

-Ransomware is malware that blocks your computer or encrypts data so you can no longer access your data.
-As soon as the malware is active, the perpetrators report and make ransom demands.
-Experts sometimes speak of an encryption trojan because data is no longer readable by users.
-The perpetrators blackmail the victims by making it clear that the blocked data will not released until a ransom payment has been made.
-These cybercriminals play with people’s fear and enrich themselves at peoples expense.
+Ransomware is malicious software that locks your computer and encrypts data so that you can no longer access your data.
+“Ransom” comes from the English language and means “ransom” in German.
+As soon as the malware is active, the perpetrators get in touch and make ransom demands.
+Experts sometimes also refer to this as an encryption Trojan, since data can no longer be read by users.
+The perpetrators blackmail the victims by making it clear that the locked data will not be released until a ransom payment is made.
+These cybercriminals thus play on people’s fear and enrich themselves at their expense.

 Different variants of ransomware.